Desai-Vedant/DOPHelper/README.md

 ```

 ## Support
-For any inquiries, suggestions, or issues, feel free to contact the developer.
+For any inquiries, suggestions, or issues, feel free to contact us.

 ## Contributing
-Contributions to AIDesk are welcome!
+Contributions to DOPHelper are welcome!
 If you have ideas for improvements or new features, please submit a pull request or open an issue on the GitHub repository.